compilin/ShulkerShops/README.md

  * `delete`: Remove the selected shop.
 Will fail if the shop's inventory is not empty
     * `delete force`: Will delete the shop even if its inventory is not empty
  * `set`: Changes the shop's settings:
     * `set name <name>`: Change the shop's name, appearing both above the shulker and in the trading GUI.
 The given name has to contain the player's name unless they have the `make_anonymous` permission.
+Names can also contain formatting codes, see the section below about this.
     * `set color <color>`: Set the shulker color.
 Accept any dye color, or "default" for the classic shulker light purple.
  * `offers`: Lists the shop's offers
     * `offers add <bought> <sold> <limit>`: Adds a new offer. <bought> and <sold> are quantity + item (accepts @hand/@offhand).
 Limit is how many times this offer may be used, or `unlimited`.
 Uses are limited by the shop's stock but you might want to limit some offer's uses, for instance if you're buying multiple things for the same price and are only interested in a limited amount of each of them.